ozeliurs/Takenoko/doc/RAPPORT-C.md

 - `translate()` : that allows us to move the shape around the board.

 We then have the `Pattern` class which extends from `Shape`.
 It is used to define the pattern that will be present on the objective cards.
-A must pattern must contain the origin of the board.
+A pattern must contain the origin of the board.
 We then translate and rotate the shape to find it on the board.

 The most important methods are the following ones :
 - `match(Board)` :  return a list of all the shapes that match the pattern on the board.